chomosuke/Cobi/backend/README.md

 RESTapi are all on their own instances with an ordinary load balancer.

-frontend interact with all three backends, thought it's served from the RESTapi backend.
+frontend interact with all three backends.
+It'll be served from the RESTapi backend.

 All backends will interact with the auth micro service.
 The auth micro service will parse username & password into auth token, and parse auth token into userId.
 It'll also be responsible for authorizing user to access various entities.
 It's written in typescript.